 In July 2015, three putative securities class action complaints (captioned Fialkov v.
 Celladon Corporation, Case No. 15-cv-1458-AJB-DHB, Lorusso v.
 Celladon Corporation, Case No. 15-cv-1501-L-JLB and Jacobs v.
 Celladon Corporation, Case No. 15-cv-1529-AJB-MDD) were filed in the U.S. District Court for the Southern District of California against Celladon and certain of Celladon's current and former officers.
 The complaints generally allege that the defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended, or the Exchange Act, by making materially false and misleading statements regarding the clinical trial program for MYDICAR, thereby artificially inflating the price of Celladon's common stock.
 The complaints seek unspecified monetary damages and other relief, including attorneys' fees.
 On September 1, 2015, six stockholders (or groups of stockholders) filed motions to consolidate the three putative securities class actions and to appoint lead plaintiffs (the "Motions to Consolidate").
 A hearing on the Motions to Consolidate was held on December 3, 2015.
 On December 9, 2015, the Court consolidated the three putative securities class actions and appointed a lead plaintiff to represent the putative class.
 The lead plaintiff filed a consolidated amended complaint on February 29, 2016.
 On April 29, 2016, the defendants, including Eiger, filed a motion to dismiss the consolidated amendment complaint.
 On June 28, 2016, lead plaintiff filed his opposition to the motion to dismiss the consolidated amended complaint.
 On July 28, 2016, the defendants filed their reply in support of the motion to dismiss.
+On October 7, 2016, the Court entered an order granting the Company's motion to dismiss with leave to amend.
+On October 18, 2016 lead plaintiff filed a notice that stated he does not intend to amend the complaint, an upon the Court's entry of judgment in favor of defendants, lead plaintiff will file a notice to appeal to the United States Court of Appeals for the Ninth Circuit.
 The Company believes that it has meritorious defenses and intends to defend these lawsuits vigorously.
 Due to the early stage of these proceedings, the Company is not able to predict or reasonably estimate the ultimate outcome or possible losses relating to these claims.